oicr-gsi/sample-fingerprinting/decider-sample-fingerprinting/README.md

 Optional:

-    existing-matrix           string      Recycling results from previous SampleFingerprinting workflow runs config-file               string      specify alternative file with hotspot settings (should not be needed) separate-platforms        true|false  Optional: Separate sequencer run platforms, determines if i.e. HiSeq and MiSeq will be processed by separate runs [true] after-date                string      Optional: Format YYYY-MM-DD.
+    existing-matrix           string      Recycling results from previous SampleFingerprinting workflow runs config-file               string      specify alternative file with hotspot settings (should not be needed)
+    separate-platforms        true|false  Optional: Separate sequencer run platforms, determines if i.e.
+                                          HiSeq and MiSeq data will be processed by separate runs [true] after-date                string      Optional: Format YYYY-MM-DD.
 Implemented by OICRDecider, Only run on files modified after a certain date, not inclusive before-date               string      Optional: Format YYYY-MM-DD.
 Implemented by OICRDecider, Only run on files modified before a certain date, not inclusive watchers-list             string      List of people notified by email about detected sample swaps queue                     string      Name of the (SGE) queue to schedule to [production]